keniz01/music_findr/back-end/data_accessor/README.md

 ## Overview

-`postgres_data_accessor` is a Python package for safe, asynchronous SQL query execution and schema access on PostgreSQL databases.
+`data_accessor` is a Python package for safe, asynchronous SQL query execution and schema access on PostgreSQL databases.
 It provides a layered architecture (Repository, Service, Controller) for clean separation of concerns, dependency injection, and robust exception handling.
 The package includes comprehensive test coverage and supports both Windows and Unix-based systems.

 ---